The Case for High School Financial Literacy

-- A recent study indicated that only 24% of Millennials (ages 18 to 34) surveyed could answer four out of five questions correctly in a financial literacy quiz.3 By comparison, 48% of Baby Boomers (born between 1946 and 1962) were able to answer four out of five of these quiz questions correctly.
+- A 2014 study indicated that only 24% of Millennials (ages 18 to 34) surveyed could answer four out of five questions correctly in a financial literacy quiz.8 By comparison, 48% of Baby Boomers (born between 1946 and 1962) were able to answer four out of five correctly.
 While Boomers should be more knowledgeable, our young citizens are dangerously illiterate in this area.

 As a society, we need more training programs that increase the number of financially literate citizens who are able to make better and wiser financial decisions in their own lives.
 Such programs are not just good for the individual but also helpful to society.
-The 2008 financial crisis clearly shows that a lack of financial literacy was one of the factors contributing to poor financial decisions by individuals, and that the choices made had negative consequences on our country.
+The 2008 financial crisis clearly shows that poor financial decisions by individuals had negative consequences on our country.

-As former President Bill Clinton recently stated, financial literacy is “a very fancy term for saying spend it smart, don’t blow it, save what you can and know how the economy works.”9 Financial literacy, just like reading, writing and arithmetic, builds human capital by empowering individuals with the ability to create “capital for humans” to use in their lifetime—for buying a home, going to college, having a rainy day and a retirement fund.
-Financial literacy education is not a handout but rather a helping hand that gives individuals the knowledge and skills that can help them solve financial problems or prevent difficulties from occurring.
+As former President Bill Clinton stated, financial literacy is "a very fancy term for saying spend it smart, don't blow it, save what you can and know how the economy works."12 Financial literacy, just like reading, writing and arithmetic, builds human capital by empowering individuals with the ability to create personal wealth to buy a home, go to college, have a rainy day and retirement fund.

 We would not allow a young person to get in the driver's seat of a car without requiring driver's education, and yet we allow our youth to enter the complex financial world without any related education.
 An uneducated individual armed with a credit card, a student loan and access to a mortgage can be nearly as dangerous to themselves and their community as a person with no training behind the wheel of a car.